 The Project Council can pool and distribute funds to member projects for the purposes of advancing a democratic online economy or contributing to the development of the Internet of Ownership.

 Member projects are invited to apply for funds from the Project Council by providing the information below:

 - Other Sources of Support

-Decisions on most IOPC business can be made on a rolling basis through the organization’s online decision-making tool.
-However, IOPC meetings over video conference should take place at least once a year, and can be requested at any time by members of the council.
+Decisions on most Project Council business can be made on a rolling basis through the organization’s Loomio group.
+However, Project Council meetings over video conference should take place at least once a year, and can be requested at any time by member projects.

 - Any documented members of a Project Council member project can join meetings or participate in conversations, but only one designated representative per member project may vote.

 - Proposals become policy when passed by consensus, defined as 80% agreement or abstentions among member votes.

 - Proposals on Loomio must be open for at least 3 days, and be announced via email notification when created, to result in valid decisions.